mapswipe/mapswipe/ios/fastlane/README.md

 ```
 fastlane ios test
 ```
 Build the app and run the tests defined for the mapswipe scheme.
-Used in Travis to trigger the CI step.
+Used in github actions to trigger the CI step.
 ### ios release
 ```
 fastlane ios release